Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 EN 13432 (European Standard for Compostability)

-Requirements: At least 90% of the material must break down into carbon dioxide, water, and biomass within 6 months under industrial composting conditions.
+Requirements: At least 90% of the material must break down into carbon dioxide, water and biomass within 6 months.

 ASTM D6400 (Standard Specification for Compostable Plastics)